thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/map/polyline_stroke_color_fn.md

 **Returns:**

-Should return string value presenting color of the path point.
+Should return string value presenting stroke color of the polyline.

 In case no data is returned, color value from **Color** settings field will be used.